ABOUT GRÁINNE - Irish Textile Artist / Designer

 Gráinne Kenny is an Irish Textile Designer from Gorey, Co.
 Wexford.

-Gráinne studied Textile Design at University College Falmouth in Cornwall, graduating with a Master’s degree in Textile Design in 2007.
-Grainne’s work is inspired by the beauty, the colours and textures of Irish shorelines and the surrounding Irish landscape along Ireland's Ancient East and the Wild Atlantic way.
+Gráinne studied Textile Design at University College Falmouth, Cornwall in the UK graduating with a Master’s degree in Textile Design in 2007.
+Grainne’s work is inspired by the beauty, the colours and textures along Irish coastlines.

-Originally trained in the art of hand weaving, focusing on relief woven effects and Jacquard weaving, she also studied mixed media textiles.
 Throughout her college years, she learnt and developed extensive knowledge and techniques that she now applies to her own designs.
 It has enabled her to discover her own unique signature style of working with textiles, to create beautiful and functional pieces for the Interior and giftware market.
-Gráinne set up her business and started selling her work professionally in 2012, starting with small local artisan craft markets to then selling to large trade events such as Showcase Ireland and is now recognised as an established Irish Designer for the past ten years.
+Gráinne set up her business and started selling her work professionally in 2012, starting with small local artisan craft markets, taking part in art exhibitions and group shows to then selling to large trade events such as Showcase Ireland and is now recognized as an established Irish Textile Designer.

-Each stage of the making process of her textile artwork is built in a series of layers, building from the background to the foreground using lots of rich colours and building surface textures by using embellishments such as beads and seashells amongst other materials.
+Each stage of the design process of her textile artwork is built in a series of layers, building from the background to the foreground using lots of colour and building interesting surface textures..
 She use's quality Irish and New Zealand wools for their softness that have different varying weights and textures.
-Each layer is like applying paint onto a canvas by gently pulling strands and layering my materials, so that it creates a scene that Grainne is happy with.
 Inspiration is from her own photography and drawings, and she intensify the colours and textures slightly.
 There is a sense of movement in how she applies her materials.
 She loves to play with different surfaces and combine different mediums and techniques to come up with interesting tactile works.
 Silver shimmery tones to golden glowing shores and little accents of glass seed beads complete her pieces and each piece from the start to the finished framed product is carried out by Gráinne. .
-All framing to the final product is carried out by her.

 The use of Photography, colour and attention to detail plays a huge role in the creation of her pieces.
 No two pieces are identical, and this is what makes her work so attractive, unique, and special to the end customer.

 Grainne has exhibited her textile art work at various craft and trade shows such as Showcase Ireland and has collaborated in exhibitions with other craftspeople.
 Her work has featured in various press and magazines from 'House to Home', Irish Tatler, The Irish Times Magazine, The Irish Examiner - Home & Interiors section, Ireland of the Welcomes Magazine, Go Wild Magazine and Womans Way to name a few.
 She was interviewed by Southeast Radio and even appeared on RTE Nationwide in 2019.
 She also stocks various gift shops / galleries around Ireland and further afield.
 Gráinne is a registered member of the Design & Crafts council of Ireland and a member of Design Ireland.
-She works from her home studio located between Gorey and Ballymoney , it is here that she designs and makes her textile art as well as table and floor lamps and a small collection of resin jewellery, all inspired by her love of the sea.
+She works from her home studio located near Gorey, it is here that she designs and makes Interior/Home Accessories such as textile wall art as well as table and floor lamps to a small collection of resin jewellery, all inspired by her love of the sea.